Trump announces that Space Command is moving from Colorado to Alabama

 The long-expected decision from Trump caps a four-year tug of war between two states and opposing administrations about where to locate U.S. Space Command, an intense fight because the headquarters would be a significant boon to the local economy.
 Alabama and Colorado have long battled to claim Space Command, with elected officials from both states asserting their state is the better location.

-“The U.S. Space Command headquarters will move to the beautiful locale of a place called Huntsville, Alabama, forever to be known from this point forward as Rocket City,” said Trump, flanked by Republican members of Alabama's congressional delegation, from the Oval Office on Tuesday.
-“We had a lot of competition for this and Alabama's getting it."
+“The U.S. Space Command headquarters will move to the beautiful locale of a place called Huntsville, Alabama, forever to be known from this point forward as Rocket City,” said Trump, repeating a nickname the city has used for decades already because of its early role in NASA and the U.S. space program.
+“We had a lot of competition for this and Alabama’s getting it,” added the president, flanked in the Oval Office by Republican members of Alabama’s congressional delegation.

 Trump said Huntsville won the race for the Space Command headquarters, in part, because “they fought harder for it than anybody else.”